 Nonetheless, having multiple transfer options is a good thing, making it much easier to accumulate the points you need for a trip.

-Other Ways to Earn JetBlue TrueBlue Points
+Other ways to earn JetBlue TrueBlue points

 There are other ways to earn TrueBlue points, including:

-- Eat out with TrueBlue dining to earn points at participating restaurants.
+- Eat out with TrueBlue Dining to earn points at participating restaurants.
 Plus, the program regularly offers a sign-up bonus for new members.

 - Use JetBlue's shopping portal for extra TrueBlue points for shopping at different online retailers.

-How to Redeem JetBlue TrueBlue Points
+How To Redeem JetBlue TrueBlue Points

-The cost to book an award flight with JetBlue points is tied to the retail cost of the flight.
+The cost to book an award flight with JetBlue points is tied to the cash cost of the flight.
 We usually refer to TrueBlue and similar programs, like Southwest Rapid Rewards, as “fixed-value” or “revenue-based” airline programs because the number of points required to save a dollar on airfare is usually pretty consistent.

 Over the past two years, AwardWallet users have averaged 1.24¢ per JetBlue TrueBlue point, according to AwardWallet's mile value tracker.
-To put it another way, you'll spend an average of 81 points for every dollar of airfare.
+To put it another way, you'll spend an average of 81 JetBlue points for every dollar of airfare.
 If you're curious about where we got such a precise number, check out our post explaining our point and mile valuations in detail.

 However, with TrueBlue awards, the conversion rate can vary significantly from one itinerary to the next.
-You can figure out the JetBlue points value for any trip by dividing the cash price by the number of points required.
+You can determine the JetBlue points value for any trip by dividing the cash price by the number of points required.
 If the taxes are significant, you'll want to subtract them from the cash price before you divide.
 Here's our resource on how to calculate point values.
 If you're getting more than 1.24¢ per point in value, it's probably a good opportunity to redeem your JetBlue points.

-While JetBlue points are far from being the most valuable rewards available, JetBlue doesn't limit which flights you can book with points.
+While JetBlue points are far from the most valuable rewards available, JetBlue doesn't limit which flights you can book with points.
 If you aren't familiar with how most airline loyalty programs set their prices, check out our beginner's guide to award pricing.

-Book a Flight Using a Mix of Cash and TrueBlue Points
+Book a flight using a mix of cash and TrueBlue points

 The cash portion of a Cash + Points booking will earn TrueBlue points according to the rates listed in the table above.
 If your goal is to earn JetBlue Mosaic status, the cash part of these bookings will count toward your base flight points.
 However, Cash + Points bookings do not accrue flight segments.